bb-io/Notion/README.md

 - **Create/Update page from HTML** creates/updates a page from an HTML file.
 We recommend using the 'Create page from HTML' action, as it doesn't affect existing content.
 On the other hand, the 'Update page from HTML' action does affect existing content.
 Since Notion doesn't allow updating blocks directly, it will first delete all the content of the page and then add it from the HTML file.
 - **Get page string/number/date/boolean/files/multiple property** returns the value of a database entry's property of specific type.
 - **Set page string/number/boolean/files/multiple property** updates the value of a database entry's property of specific type.
+- **Get pages related via property** returns a list of pages related to the specified page via a relation property.
+Note, that Blackbird must have access to the database where the relation property is defined, otherwise Notion API returns empty results.
+- **Set page relation property** updates the relation property of a page, allowing you to link it to other pages in the specified database.
 - **Set page property as empty**
 - **Create/Get/Archive page**